Sacha Boey: Bayern Munich

+Loan to Galatasaray

+On 5 February 2026, Boey returned to Galatasaray, on loan for the remainder of the season.
+The agreement included a €500,000 loan fee and an option to purchase the player for approximately €15 million.
+As part of the agreement, Galatasaray also took over the payment of Boey's remaining net salary, estimated at €1.75 million.

 International career

-Born in France, Boey is Cameroonian by descent and eligible for both nations.
+Born in France, Boey is also eligible to play for Cameroon by descent.
 He was a youth international for France in the under-17, under-18 and under-20 age groups.

 Boey was selected in the initial Cameroon squad for the 2021 Africa Cup of Nations, but was omitted from the final squad.
 In March 2022, Boey was included in the initial squad for Cameroon's 2022 FIFA World Cup qualification match against Algeria, but was once again omitted from the actual squad.

 Cameroon manager Rigobert Song stated in September 2022 that Boey had been contacted, but that the Cameroon national team would not "wait around every day" for the player to make a decision on his international future.

 On 31 May 2023, Boey has been selected for France national under-21 football team squad to play in Euro U-21 championship.
 A few weeks later, on 14 June, he was removed from the U21 squad and replaced by Valentin Gendrey due to an ankle injury and missed the U21 championship.